 Though the job is essential and requires comprehensive knowledge and training, it does not require a college degree.
 To become an EMT, you'll need a high school diploma or your General Education Development (GED).

-Once admitted to an certified EMT program, expect to spend approximately six months learning the essential skills and information needed to perform all EMT duties and safety procedures.
+EMT programs last approximately six months.
+During this time, you'll learn the essential skills and knowledge necessary to perform all EMT duties and safety procedures.

 - How to maintain personal and patient safety